praveenraam/DailyCodingNote/Operating-System/Kernel InOut Sub-system.md

 Buffering is a memory area where the data transferred between two devices or between device and application.
 Buffering is done for three reasons
 - To match the speed of transfer between the producer and the consumer
+- Adaption of data for different transfer size
+- To support copy semantics for the application
 #### Cache

 Cache memory is the a space where it hold the data that is very fast.
 Access to the cache memory is easier to access the original file.
 The instructions of the current running processes stored in the disk, cached in primary memory and then it is copied to the CPU's secondary memory and primary cache.